mttschltz/kittythinks/content/a-history-of-great-britain-by-robert-balmain-mowat-chapter-vii-england-under-the-angevins.md

 It takes three years to gather his vast ransom sum of £100.000.

 Richard dies via crossbow, after he refuses to share his gold with the Viscount of Limoges.

+Richard I. is succeeded, in 1199, by his brother John.

+Infamously, John has lost Normandy and Poitou in 1204, weakening the already fragile Angevin dynasty.

+He is also unpopular (largely considered cruel) and unskilled in church dealings.
+John has rejected the Archbishop of Canterbury, Stephen Langton, despite the latter being appointed by Pope Innocent III.
+Consequently, John is excommunicated in 1209.

+While he is not too worried initially, the pressure on him is mounting to reconcile with the papacy.
+The main concern is the relationship Phillip of France has with the pope - could he invade England on behalf of Rome?

+In 1213, John has to submit to the terms on Innocent III. and England becomes a fief of the papacy.

+Two years later, John famously grants the 'Magna Carta Libertatum', the basis for English law through baronial protection.
+The Magna Carta makes the English freer; even villeins now have the right to retain their livelihood (horses and carts, tools etc.) if they are expelled from service.

+It also grants the right to arms against the king, should he break his oaths, to the barons.

+This will become a crucial point.

+In the summer of 1215, the barons declare war on their king.
+John had refused to honour the right of English landowners and most of those are barons.

+The English barons ally themselves with a potential successor to the French throne, Louis.

+They attacked unopposed and gained land quickly.
+John retreated to reorganise his answer to these rebels.
+Much back and force attacking commenced, this castle and that was taken and released but meanwhile, John has contracted dysentery.

+After struggling on with his campaign, he eventually makes it to Newark Castle and can go no further.

+He dies in October 1219.